Category:

 Is machine learning ready to take adaptive user interfaces into The Future?

-A rough schematic model of a machine learning-based AUI might look like this:
+A rough schematic model of a machine-learning-based AUI might look like this:

 Adaptive design

-Adaptive UX powered by machine learning would be an aid, not an agent.
-In other words, its prime objective is to help the user sort through the mountains of data and information or potentials and possibilities available to them by presenting only options that they’re likely to find relevant.
+Adaptive UX powered by machine learning is an aid, not an agent.
+Its prime objective is to help the user sort through the volume of data, information, and possibilities available to them by presenting only options that are likely to be relevant.
+The algorithm observes interactions, builds patterns from the data, and re-prioritizes information on a screen in a way that aligns with the user’s most likely goal.

 responsive design